crs4/pydoop/docs/examples/avro.rst

 included in Hadoop 2 and the ``avro-mapred`` one is included in Pydoop.
 Part of the examples code (e.g., input generation) is written in Java.
 To compile it, you need `sbt <http://www.scala-sbt.org>`_.
-Finally, since we use ``collections.Counter``, the examples only run on Python 2.7.

 Move to the examples directory and compile the Java code: